Caiuzu/Caiuzu/README.md

 "To understand recursion, we must first understand a recursion"

 ##
-*NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of [github-readme-stats](https://github.com/anuraghazra/github-readme-stats)*
+:shipit: *NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of [github-readme-stats](https://github.com/anuraghazra/github-readme-stats)*

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=caiuzu&layout=compact)](https://github.com/anuraghazra/github-readme-stats)